Summiting Chimborazo – Fulfilling a Dream

 An alpine start

 After a four hour rest (and not much sleep) in our tents, I got up at 12h30.
 The weather was perfect.
 I felt the psyche building and I was still feeling strong.
 By 1 am I was ready to head out with my guide, Paul.
 The first part of the route is along a narrow path that sort of clings to the side of a cliff face.
 It is rather loose and with the potential of rock fall from above.
+It was a bit unnerving.
 Every now and then I would scan the depths below me with my headlamp and the light would get lost in the murky darkness.

 The going was slow, passing 100 vertical meters every 30 minutes or so.
 I didn’t eat or drink much – which was not a good strategy.
 Actually my drinking water had frozen and had become like slushy ice.
 Not far below the first summit, I stopped to put on my down jacket.
 I now had four layers of clothing on me.
 It was cold and my pace had slowed considerably.
-It was tough going.
 Every step was tiring and I was getting lethargic.
 But we had to keep moving.
 Mountaineering is a battle in one’s own mind.

 Eventually Whymper summit